 This article was updated to reflect 2016 rates.

-Sometimes employees are required to use their own vehicles for work-related travel.
-This, of course, excludes traveling to and from work.
-Employers are required to reimburse employees for their mileage and record reimbursements in their payroll records.
+Some work situations require that employees use their own vehicles for work-related travel (excluding travel to and from work).
+To cover the costs of operating a vehicle for business purposes, employers are required to reimburse employees for their mileage and record reimbursements in employee payroll records.
+The IRS specifies the mileage reimbursement rate each year.

 Benefits of mileage reimbursement